pdf-raku/PDF-Tags-raku/docs/index.md

 The PDF accessibility standard ISO 14289-1 cannot be distributed and needs to be [purchased from ISO](https://www.iso.org/standard/64599.html).

 - Editing.
-Currently the API primarily runs in `create` or `read` modes, but doesn't readily support editing tags into existing content.
+Currently the API doesn't readily support editing tags into existing content.
 More work is also needed in the PDF::Content module to support content editing.